shell360/release/README.md

 # Shell360 Release

-This repository is mainly used to release versions of anysh， You can download the latest version [here](https://github.com/shell360/release/releases).
 Shell360 is a cross-platform SSH client.

+This repository is mainly used to release versions of Shell360， You can download the latest version [here](https://github.com/shell360/release/releases).

 <a href="https://apps.apple.com/app/shell360/id6502880351">
   <img src="./Download-on-the-App-Store.svg" alt="Download on the App Store">